-Sound Transit removes top safety chief, based on fatal Amtrak-crash report
+Sound Transit removes top safety chief, following fatal Amtrak-crash report

 “In the final analysis, it is the responsibility of the chief safety officer to apply the safety regulation that exists,” Rogoff said.
 “It is a fundamental element of safety regimens that unanswered questions should not go unanswered.”

+The 58-page consultant report said that in November 2017 Al-Tamimi attested in a memo that the new route “is considered safe and secure for transition to operational use and service.”
+The report faults the staff for failing to understand that under federal regulations, Sound Transit as the host railroad is responsible for assuring train operators are properly certified.

+On the other hand, Rogoff said, the arrangement here was unique, and no other U.S. track host has intervened to supervise Amtrak’s training.

-In hindsight, he said, Sound Transit could have banned Amtrak Cascades operation until Amtrak installed positive train control, which triggers alarms and automatically slows an overspend train.
+In hindsight, Rogoff said, Sound Transit could have banned Amtrak Cascades operation until Amtrak installed positive train control, which triggers alarms and automatically slows an over-speed train.
 The NTSB has called for adoption of positive train control nationwide since 1967.

 Amtrak is already a year late in returning its trains to the 14-mile corridor between Tacoma and Nisqually, which CEO Richard Anderson hoped to accomplish by late 2018.
 The route is meant to make trains faster and more reliable than the older route through Tacoma Narrows, where Amtrak continues to run on tracks also used by BNSF Railway trains.